tanmaysinha00/onboarding/README.md

 ## Introduction
 This repository serves to be a landing place for all the task related code submissions for onboarding to Bitshift Open Community.

-For code submissions, we would like to follow a set of contribution guidelines (like any other Open Source Organization), which would in turn make students aware about the importance of contribution guidelines in Open Source Projects.
+For code submissions, we would like to follow a set of Contribution Guidelines (like any other Open Source Organization), which would in turn make students aware about the importance of Contribution Guidelines in Open Source Projects.

-We would encourage the students to follow the below mentioned points:
+We would thus encourage the students to follow the below mentioned points:

 ### Setting up the Repository
 - Fork the [bitshiftlabs/onboarding](https://github.com/bitshiftlabs/onboarding) repository to your account and clone it.
 - Add upstream as bitshiftlabs/onboarding repo and perform `fetch`.
-You may use the commands below for your reference.
+You may use the following commands for your reference.

 ```bash
 $ git clone https://github.com/<your-username>/onboarding.git